-- No. Drugs approved on the basis of a more flexible development program must, among other things, meet the statutory standards for safety and effectiveness set forth in section 505(d) of the FD&C Act.
-A finding of effectiveness must be supported by substantial evidence based on - 411 adequate and well-controlled clinical investigations.29 A finding of safety must be supported by
+- 407408 No. Drugs approved on the basis of a more flexible development program must, among other - 408 This, meet the statutory standards for safety and effectiveness set forth in section 505(d) of the - 409 things, meet the statutory standards for safety and effectiveness set forth in section 505(d) of the 410 FD&C Act.
+A finding of effectiveness must be supported by substantial evidence based on - 411 adequate and well-controlled clinical investigations.
+A finding of safety must be supported by